Our curriculum is ambitious, diverse and research driven

 Statutory requirements for the teaching and learning of Religious Education Guidance are laid out in the National Curriculum in England: Framework Document (2014).

 Religious Education is taught in a two-year cycle for each Phase therefore ensuring full coverage of the curriculum is taught.
 The Northamptonshire agreed syllabus (SACRE) is used to teach R.E. at Hunsbury Park Primary School.
 Through using this specific RE curriculum, we provide opportunities to develop children’s knowledge and understanding of world religions.
-This supports our children at HPPS because it encompasses and fosters respect which is one of our golden threads.
-Children develop their knowledge and understanding of Christianity and other religions and consider how the beliefs of others impact on their lives and the lives of other.
-Children can also explore their own beliefs (not necessarily religious.)
+This supports our children at HPPS because it reflects our diverse school community.
+Children can also explore their own beliefs (not necessarily religious).
 Therefore, our children appreciate and respect different cultures enabling them to become skilled citizens.

-The RE curriculum forms an important part of our school’s spiritual, moral, and social teaching.
-Our school RE curriculum is based on the Northamptonshire County Council Local Authority’s (LA) Agreed Syllabus and it meets all the requirements set out in that document.
+The RE curriculum forms an important part of our school’s spiritual, moral and social teaching.
+As our school RE curriculum follows the Northamptonshire County Council Local Authority’s (LA) Agreed Syllabus, it meets all the requirements set out in that document.
 The Education Act 1996 states that: ‘an Agreed Syllabus must reflect the fact that the religious traditions in Great Britain are in the main Christian, whilst taking account of the teachings and practices of the other principal religions represented in Great Britain.
 It must be non-denominational and must not be designed to convert pupils to a particular religion.’